Applies to NAM 2019 Beta

-- If you are upgrading a previous installation to NAM 2018, see Upgrade.
+- If you are upgrading to NAM 2019, see Upgrade.

 Be sure to install components in this order:

 But you also need to take care of planning, licensing, and third-party software.
 See below for an overview of the entire deployment procedure.

 To learn what to watch for and what to avoid, check out our Community Forums.

 Step 2.
 Get your license